 - 3 teaspoons cornstarch

 - 2 ounces white chocolate

 - Press crust into 9-inch springform pan.
 Preheat oven to 325 degrees F. Bake crust 8-10 minutes.

 - Combine raspberries, water, sugar, and cornstarch in medium saucepan over medium heat.
 Cook and stir until thickened and boiling, about 5 minutes.
 Strain through wire mesh strainer.

 - Melt white chocolate chips and half and half in the microwave in short bursts.

 - Beat cream cheese.
-Add sugar and sour cream.
+Add sugar, sour cream, and flour.

 - Add eggs, beating on low speed just until combined.